multiojuice/web-mess/README.md

 # web-mess
-A wuick game I made in a weekend to demonstrate the usefulness of websockets :)
+A quick game I made in a weekend to demonstrate the usefulness of websockets :)

 Free for All web browser game written using web-sockets!